-A bold, glittering musical inspired by one of the deadliest attacks on the LGBTQ+ community in history — The View Upstairs is a defiant celebration of queer joy, chosen family, and the fight to survive in the face of erasure.
+A bold, glittering new musical inspired by one of the deadliest attacks on the LGBTQ+ community in history — The View Upstairs is a defiant celebration of queer joy, chosen family, and the fight to survive in the face of erasure.

 MAY 29 - june 14, 2026